FleetPartners Group Updates on Share Buy-Back Program

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-FleetPartners Group Limited has announced an update on its ongoing on-market buy-back program, revealing that it purchased an additional 10,226 ordinary fully paid shares.
-This initiative reflects the company’s continued efforts to manage its capital structure and potentially enhance shareholder value.
+FleetPartners Group Limited has announced an update on their ongoing buy-back program, revealing the acquisition of an additional 147,000 shares, bringing the total to over 65.6 million shares bought back.
+This strategic move reflects the company’s continued efforts to enhance shareholder value and optimize its capital structure.

 For further insights into AU:FPR stock, check out TipRanks’ Stock Analysis page.